 What if Jesus was black?
-This is a question that has only been briefly explored before in comedy shows such as Family Guy, not in a critical way that combines comedy with social and religious commentary.
-Aaron McGruder, creator, executive producer and head writer of The Boondocks, and Mike Clattenburg, creator of Trailer Park Boys, have taken this idea and created a series which does not just show a stereotypically black Jesus in a random cutaway gag, but a stereotypically black Jesus in his day-to-day life with his followers (homies).
-Does this show make any religious or social commentary, or is it just another show that uses harmful stereotypes?
+This is a question that has only been briefly explored before in comedy series such as Family Guy, not in a critical way that combines comedy with social and religious commentary.
+Aaron McGruder, creator, executive producer and head writer of The Boondocks, and Mike Clattenburg, creator of Trailer Park Boys, have taken this idea and created a series that does not just depict a stereotypically black Jesus in a random cutaway gag, but rather depicts a stereotypically black Jesus in his day-to-day life with his followers (homies).
+Does this show feature any meaningful religious or social commentary, or is it just another show that relies on harmful stereotypes?

 The year is 2014.
 Having died for everyone’s sins, as he likes to remind people, Jesus Christ is living in Compton, California.
-As he is reminded, he has not really done anything in the last two millennia, but he is still the lord and saviour to his devout followers.
-What does he actually do though?
+As he is reminded, he has not really done anything in the last two millennia, but he is still the lord and saviour as far as his devout followers are concerned.
+What does he actually do, though?
 What miracles does he perform?
 Far fewer than his followers would like.
 Homeless man Lloyd would love it if the Son of God would help him win the lottery, but Jesus only has love and kindness to give him.
 ‘Pops’ is the one who performs the miracles, according to Jesus.
 He loves everyone, but he is stingier than his poor homies.
 He will not pay for food, alcohol, marijuana or anything at all, and when he is put on the spot about that, he just says: ‘relax’.
 He has no income, but he receives offerings from his followers and gets free food and drugs from his homies.

 How good is Jesus, or rather God, at growing marijuana?
 Not good at all.
 The vegetables are growing just fine, but the marijuana plants are not.
-The effort was not in vain though, as the tomatoes have a ‘magical’ property to them, i.e. Black Jesus invented weed tomatoes.
-Two millennia later, his next gift to the world, or at least to the paying citizens of Compton, is weed tomatoes.
+The effort was not in vain, however, as the tomatoes have a ‘magical’ property to them, i.e. Black Jesus invented marijuana tomatoes.
+Two millennia later, his next gift to the world, or at least to the paying citizens of Compton, is tomatoes that make them high.
 Later on, the show introduces a minor character who wants to take the plot of land and turn it into a car park, simply out of greed.
 This situation helps bring the community together, a positive outcome in that respect, as it shows what a community can achieve when they work together and help each other out.

 The majority of the comedy comes from the use of African-American stereotypes in combination with the character of Jesus Christ and Christianity.
 This show is about a portrayal of what Jesus would be like in modern day life.
 A person who can heal people with the touch of his hand (except not his own back).
 A person who can turn water into a bottle of wine.
-What does he really do for humanity though?
+What does he really do for the whole of humanity, though?
 He often betrays the trust of the people who are really relying on him to do favours.
-He does have an infinite supply of love and kindness for everyone though, and that is all he can be expected to offer in reality.
-Black Jesus’ message is that the figure of Jesus Christ is not there to help people with their real life problems, such as ensuring a drug deal goes right, but there, figuratively speaking, to give people faith and to try and get everyone to be kinder to each other.
+He only has an infinite supply of love and kindness for everyone, and that is all he can be expected to offer in reality.
+Black Jesus’ message is that the figure of Jesus Christ is not there to help people with their real life problems, such as ensuring a drug deal goes right, but there, figuratively speaking, to give people faith and to try to get everyone to be kinder to each other.
 Its other message is that bringing the community together with a project is an excellent way to prevent conflict from arising between different groups of people, even if the community project is a garden in which ‘miracle’ tomatoes are growing.

 Most of the music used is decent house music, and the rest of it is typical Christian music, such as songs sung with quotes from the Bible.
 Fans of The Boondocks will quickly connect Lloyd’s voice to Robert Freeman, and it is interesting to see John Witherspoon in such a different role.
 Fans of Charlie Murphy will enjoy a scene where his antagonistic character Vic is singing while playing the guitar.